Undergraduate Course Descriptions

 PSYC 201 - General Psychology - An introduction to the scientific study of behavior; emphasis upon experiential investigation of such fields as perception, motivation, learning, emotions, physiology, and personality.
 PSYC 201 meets the Social Science core requiremen for non-psychology majors.

-PSYC 202 - Developmental Psychology - A study of the development of the individual from prenatal to senescent stages, emphasizing growing in intelligence, motor behavior, perception, cognitiion, socialization, and emotion.
+PSYC 202 - Developmental Psychology - A study of the development of the individual from prenatal to senescent stages, emphasizing growth in intelligence, motor behavior, perception, cognitiion, socialization, and emotion.
 Empirical findings and theoretical interpretations in the study of human behavior will be explored.

 PSYC 203 - Research Design in Psychology (Prerequisite - PSYC 201) - An introduction to descriptive and inferential statistics used in psychological experimentation.
 Particular emphasis is placed upon hypothesis testing by means of the t-test and randomized designs of the analysis of variance.